istio/istio.io/content/en/news/releases/1.11.x/announcing-1.11/_index.md

 We are pleased to announce the release of Istio 1.11!

 {{< tip >}}
-Istio 1.11.0 is officially supported on Kubernetes versions 1.18.0 to 1.22.x
+Istio 1.11.0 is officially supported on Kubernetes versions `1.18.0` to `1.22.x`
 {{< /tip >}}

 This is the third Istio release of 2021.
-We would like to thank the entire Istio community, and especially the release managers [Jonh Wendell (Red Hat)](https://github.com/jwendell), [Ryan King (Solo.io)](https://github.com/ryantking) and [Steve Zhang (Intel)](https://github.com/zhlsunshine) for helping to get Istio 1.11.0 published.
+We would like to thank the entire Istio community, and especially the release managers [John Wendell (Red Hat)](https://github.com/jwendell), [Ryan King (Solo.io)](https://github.com/ryantking) and [Steve Zhang (Intel)](https://github.com/zhlsunshine) for helping to get Istio 1.11.0 published.

 Here are some highlights for this release:

 ## CNI plugin (Beta)

 By default Istio injects an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) in pods deployed in the mesh.
-The istio-init container sets up the pod network traffic redirection to/from the Istio sidecar proxy using iptables.
-This requires the user or service account deploying pods in the mesh to have sufficient permissions to deploy [containers with the NET_ADMIN and NET_RAW capabilities](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container).
+The `istio-init` container sets up the pod network traffic redirection to/from the Istio sidecar proxy using iptables.
+This requires the user or service account deploying pods in the mesh to have sufficient permissions to deploy [containers with the `NET_ADMIN` and `NET_RAW` capabilities](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container).
 Requiring Istio users to  have elevated Kubernetes privileges can be problematic for security compliance within an organization.
-The Istio CNI plugin is a replacement for the istio-init container that performs the same networking functionality, but without requiring Istio users to enable elevated Kubernetes permissions.
+The Istio CNI plugin is a replacement for the `istio-init` container that performs the same networking functionality, but without requiring Istio users to enable elevated Kubernetes permissions.

 The CNI plugin can be chained with other plugins, and supports most hosted Kubernetes implementations.